 If you’re just starting to think about installing solar panels for your home, then you may be wondering if your roof is suitable?
 Flat or sloped, there are solutions for just about any roof type (using Sunmetrix Discover, you can adjust the slope and see the impact).
-However, there are some important considerations before you make the leap to solar energy.
+You may also be wondering, from a financial point of view, are solar panels worth it?
+Finances aside, there are some important considerations before you make the leap to solar energy.

 How old is your roof?